marx-alex/SCALEX-mp/README.md

 The main difference to the published SCALEX model is that the last decoder layer uses an identity transform as activation, because in contrast to count data morphological profiles are expected to be gaussian distributed.
-Mean squared error is therefore used as reconstruction loss.
+Mean squared error is therefore used for the reconstruction loss.

 All hyperparameters can be individually adapted, including the size and number of hidden layers.
-The reconstruction loss can be also changed to binary cross entropy as it is used in the original paper.
+The reconstruction loss can also be changed to binary cross entropy as it is used in the original paper.
 Instead of the KLD-Loss in the regularization term the Maximum Mean Discrepancy can also be used to get a MMD-VAE.